Science

 Science at GCSE

 Students start the GCSE course in Year 9 and begin by studying the fundamentals of each science.
 There is a strong focus on investigative, analytical and evaluative skills through the required practical activities which enables students to become sound practical scientists.
-In Year 10 and 11 students have the option to take two or three separate sciences.
+In Year 10 and 11, students must study a course that covers at least two of the three sciences.
 Students are taught in mixed ability sets with five hours per fortnight dedicated teaching time in which they will deepen their understanding of the key concepts through engaging practical based lessons.
 More information on the subject content can be found below:

 If students wish to take study of Science further there is the option to study Biology, Chemistry and Physics at A-level.
 The challenging A-level curriculum allows students to further their knowledge of each science alongside enhancing their practical skills through the comprehensive practical endorsement.
 Science A-levels are highly regarded for any specialism by universities and employers alike due to the challenge and rigour of each course.